cnrad/til/css-filter.md

 > A value other than none for the filter property results in the creation of a containing block for absolute and fixed positioned descendants unless the element it applies to is a document root element in the current browsing context.

-Turns out, using `blur()` essentially wraps the element in a relatively positioned container (sort of).
+Turns out, using `blur()` essentially wraps the element in a relatively positioned container (sort of), which was changing the positioning of the child div.
 TIL